zvezdomirov/uni-assembly-course-project/README.md

 # Encryption/Decryption application written in Assembly

 This is the course project I did for the Assembly course in university.
-The assignment description is in the DESCRIPTION.pdf file.
+- The assignment description is in the DESCRIPTION.pdf file.
+- in_file.txt contains sample input for the application